 This scheduled task will

 archive the contents of the

 sonatype-work/nexus/confdirectory.
 Once a backup has been run, the contents of the backup will be available in

 sonatype-work/nexus/backupin a series of ZIP archives that use a datetimestamp in the filename.
-This task is a feature of Nexus Professional.
+This task is a feature of Nexus Repository Manager Pro.

 - Download Indexes

-- This scheduled task will cause Nexus to download indexes from remote repositories for proxied repositories.
+- This scheduled task causes the repository manager to download indexes from remote repositories for proxied repositories.
 The Download Remote Indexes configuration also needs to be enabled on the proxy repository.